 Marcus Hodge is a British contemporary artist whose work is known for its vitality and sculptural use of paint.
-His seventh solo exhibition in 2017 represented a pivotal moment in the artist’s established career and signalled his definitive transition from figurative to abstract painting.
-Gateways is a clear metaphor for this transformation, as Hodge seeks to explore the decisive moments in life which affect us all, whether as individuals, families or nations.
+His seventh solo exhibition Gateways in 2017, represented a pivotal moment in the artist’s established career and signalled his definitive transition from figurative to abstract painting.
+Gateways was a clear metaphor for this transformation, as Hodge sought to explore the decisive moments in life which affect us all, whether as individuals, families or nations.
 In his latest work, to be shown in November 2019, these themes have evolved further, inspired by the eternal flames used to light the funeral pyres in Varanasi, India.

 |2001||June||FAC, Cork Street||London|

 |2004||June||FAC, Walton Street||London|

 |2014||October||Osborne Studio Gallery||London|

 |2015||October||The Jerram Gallery||Sherborne|

 |2005||Osborne Studio Gallery||London|

 |2018||Crossgate Gallery||Lexington, USA|